nrobledosagredo/lectores-escritores/README.md

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)

-This script implements a simulation of concurrent processes in C, where multiple readers and writers access a shared resource in a controlled manner.

-The program allows multiple reader processes to access the shared resource simultaneously, while writers require exclusive access.
-Coordination between readers and writers is achieved using semaphores and shared memory, ensuring proper synchronization and data consistency.
+This script simulates concurrent processes in C, where multiple readers and writers access a shared resource in a controlled manner.
+Multiple reader processes can access the resource simultaneously, while writers require exclusive access.
+Synchronization is achieved using semaphores and shared memory, ensuring proper coordination and data consistency.
+Created as part of a learning project to explore process synchronization in C.

-## Details
+## Features

-- **Involved processes:**
-  - Readers: Can read the resource simultaneously.
+- **Readers**: Can read the shared resource simultaneously.
-  - Writers: Modify the resource with exclusive access.
+- **Writers**: Modify the resource with exclusive access.
-- **Synchronization:**
-  - POSIX semaphores (`sem_open`, `sem_wait`, `sem_post`) are used to prevent conflicts between processes.
+- **Synchronization**: Utilizes POSIX semaphores (`sem_open`, `sem_wait`, `sem_post`) to prevent conflicts between processes.
-- **Shared memory:**
+- **Shared memory**:
   - `data`: Shared variable that is read and written.
   - `reader_count`: Counter for the number of active readers.